 Ms. Simon led Canada’s negotiations during the creation of the eight Nation Arctic Council in the mid 1990’s.
 The Arctic Council includes the Indigenous peoples of the circumpolar region as Permanent Participants.

 She is an Officer of the Order of Canada, recipient of the Gold Order of Greenland, and the Gold Order of the Canadian Geographic Society.
-Mary Simon has also received many other distinctions including nine honorary doctorates of laws from Canadian universities (McGill, Guelph, Trent, Alberta, Memorial, Carleton, Queens, Loyalist College, and Mount Saint Vincent).
+Mary Simon has also received many other distinctions including several honorary doctorates of laws from Canadian universities (Victoria, UBC, McGill, Guelph, Trent, Alberta, Memorial, Carleton, Queens, Loyalist College, and Mount Saint Vincent).

 She also served as Chancellor of Trent University.